BET on Independence: Summary and Discussions

 Nonparametric dependence detection is an important problem in statistics.
 To avoid the power loss due to non-uniform consistency, we introduce the concept of binary expansion statistics (BEStat), which combines four classical statistical wisdoms: copula, filtration, orthogonal design and multiple testing.
 The proposed binary expansion testing (BET) framework combines the strength from these wisdoms and enjoys the invariance property from the copula distribution, universality, identifiability and uniformity from the filtration, orthogonality and symmetry from the orthogonal design, and interpretability from multiple testing.
 The binary expansion approach also facilitates efficient bitwise computing implementation.

 Two important potential generalizations are nonparametric tests of independence for general categorical variables and for random vectors.
 For general contingency tables, the filtration and the separation of marginal and joint information need to be developed carefully.
-For random vectors, the binary expansion filtration approximation in \eqref{eq: beuvd_joint} can be generalized, but the approximation error depends on the dimension of the vector and needs to be carefully studied.
+For random vectors, the binary expansion filtration approximation in \eqref{eq: beuvd_joint}, the BID equation in Theorem~\ref{thm: bid} and the IOR reparametrization can all be generalized.
 We welcome further thoughts on related topics for deeper understanding of dependence and useful procedures in practice.